neverendingqs/serverless-dotenv-plugin/README.md

 > Variable references in the serverless instance are not resolved before a Plugin's constructor is called, so if you need these, make sure to wait to access those from your hooks.
 > ~https://www.serverless.com/framework/docs/providers/aws/guide/plugins/#plugins/

 This means `basePath` and `path` will always be treated like literal strings.
-The suggested workaround is to store all your dotenv files in one folder, and rely on `NODE_ENV`, `--env`, or `--stage` to resolve to the right file.
+The suggested pattern is to store all your dotenv files in one folder, and rely on `NODE_ENV`, `--env`, or `--stage` to resolve to the right file.

 There are no plans to support anything other tha literal strings at this time, although you are free to discuss this in [#52](https://github.com/neverendingqs/serverless-dotenv-plugin/issues/52).